Maps of Jewish Languages

-The shaded areas are only approximations; the reality is actually more complicated.
-Some areas have been home to several Jewish languages (e.g., Judeo-Berber, Hakitía, Judeo-Arabic, and Jewish French in Morocco; Judeo-Slavic, Yiddish, and Jewish Russian in some Slavic lands).
+Though the maps seem very precise, the reality is actually more complicated.
+Some areas of the world have been home to several Jewish languages (e.g., Judeo-Berber, Haketía, Judeo-Arabic, and Jewish French in Morocco; Judeo-Slavic, Yiddish, and Jewish Russian in some Slavic lands), and some languages have been dispersed around multiple locations across the world.
 In order to represent all periods of history in one map, each area includes only one language and does not present information on variation, chronology, bilingualism, etc.

 Judeo-